EssWhyy/EssWhyy/README.md

 ## Hello! 👋

-#### My Name Is Sven, I'm a 1st year Computer Science undergraduate at National University of Singapore.
-I'm interested in the fields of Data Analytics, Artificial Intelligence and Web Development.
+#### My Name Is Sven, I'm a 2nd year Computer Science undergraduate at National University of Singapore.
+I'm interested in the fields of Data Analytics, Full Stack Web Development and Artificial Intelligence
 <!--
 **EssWhyy/EssWhyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->